Applying for February 2019 commencement

 When you complete and submit your application online, please select only one Fee type (CSP or FEE).
-All domestic applications are assessed for a CSP, Fee+Bursary, and Fee place regardless of the category you apply under (unless you are applying for the late round where only Fee places are available).
+All domestic applications are assessed for a CSP, Fee+Bursary, and Fee place regardless of the category you apply under.

 International applications are made directly to the University of Melbourne or through one of our Overseas Representatives.
 Note that while a fee will apply to sit the LSAT, no additional $100 University application assessment fee is required for Melbourne JD applicants.

 Even if you are registered with the Law School Admission Council's LSDAS or Credential Assembly service, you still need to lodge an online application with us.
 Please include an addendum with your name and LSAC account number at the top and a list of documents you would like us to download as part of your application for the Melbourne JD.
 You will also need to arrange for LSAC to release these documents to us once we have submitted a request for your report.

 Applicants can update their application after receiving an outcome should they wish to be reconsidered for a place if unsuccessful.

 Have a question?
 Submit an enquiry